kka186/krrish-kapoor/README.md

   <summary><b>What?</b></summary>
   <br>

   Analyzed the structural integrity of a Cessna 172 wing spar under a conservative loading case (⅓ maximum takeoff weight) to identify the critical section governing bending and shear behavior.
+We also must evaluate whether our component will fail due to internal stresses during flight and the mode of failure.

   <table align="center">
     <tr>